 If you enjoy movies like The Sword in the Stone or shows like Merlin, then you will feel at home in this medieval 11th-century castle.

 The show is a big production with as many as 75 actors, 20 horses, many weapons, and a large arena.

 During the tournament, you witness awesome sword fights, jousting matches, and a falconer showing off the grace and obedience of her Falcon.

 As for the food, when we decided to visit Medieval Times, we weren’t expecting a gourmet meal, but we were pleasantly surprised with a good and filling meal.

 The city of Buena Park has several open spaces for outdoor activities, including the Ralph B. Clark Regional Park – a large space with lakes, picnic areas, playgrounds, and hiking trails.

 For sports enthusiasts, the park offers sand volleyball courts, three softball fields, and a baseball diamond and tennis courts.

-The park also has an interactive center that allows the visitor to explore the prehistoric history of Orange County through displays, programs, and guided tours.
+The park also has an interactive center that allows the visitors to explore the prehistoric history of Orange County through displays, programs, and guided tours.

 8800 Rosecrans Ave, Buena Park, CA